harshita2201301024/obsidian/data/Daily Notes/2025/January/06-January-2025-Monday.md

 Delegation Signatures background color and spacing Delegation Signatures Mobile Button and spacing and background color

+2. Send a Email to Rahul
+3. Apply for office leaves
+4. Pay 15000 aed to Pankaj ji
+5. Photographer
+6. Cockroach Kill

 Here's your updated schedule with the gym session from 7:30 PM - 9:30 PM:

 | **Time**                | **Activity**                                                |